SarahGrabas/Fake-News-ML-007/README.md

 ## Cleaning_File.ipynb
 This jupyter notebook contains the cleaning process of all datasets (training, validation and test set), the scraped articles from BBC form assignment 2 and the liar dataset.
 The cleaning include cleaning and stemming.
+When running the cleaning file, the string calculation

+The reason we have marked the above code as a comment, is because it completely eats ups ones RAM, and therefore we do not recommend running the code.
+We have run it when necessary and restarted the kernel, since it takes too much processessing power.

 ### Modules